 Over the past 10 years, podcasts have skyrocketed into public awareness.
 And that rocket has picked up speed with each new celebrity-/entrepreneur-hosted show.
-The likes of Tim Feriss, Joe Rogan, and Ben Shapiro have each grown their following because of successful podcasts.
+The likes of Tim Ferriss, Joe Rogan, and Ben Shapiro have each grown their following because of successful podcasts.

 Even people who don’t usually interact with digital media have heard of shows like This American Life, Serial, and Planet Money.
 There’s a show for every niche because there are always audiences waiting for content that aligns with their interests.

 Even better, podcasts appeal to a huge pool of customers who might just be more accessible than you’d expect.

 Join The Conversation

 You already know that social media is an effective way to interact with customers and build a personality for your brand.
 There’s already a conversation about your company, and a podcast provides another way to influence — or even inspire — that conversation.